simon-stahlberg/mimir/README.md

 **Static dispatch:** Mimir is fully based on static dispatch.
 The planner configuration is given at compile time allowing the compiler to produce more optimized code.

-**Zero heap-allocations:** Mimir implements a sub-library with functionality for serializing objects with zero-cost de-serialization.
-This allows you to more easily define your own memory layouts in performance critical situations.
+**Buffering:** Mimir serializes data types to cache-efficient flat memory layouts with zero-cost de-serialization.
+Mimir copies the buffers and reuses preallocated buffers.
 Mimir uses it for states, search nodes, and ground actions.
+Mimir provides additional general implementations on top of flatbuffers for pointers and bitsets which can be used to make algorithms more efficient.

 ## Example API